Describes what a company needs to know to take advantage of e-commerce in the local market and covers prominent B2B websites.

 Malaysia is an attractive market for eCommerce in Southeast Asia due to its dynamic economy and developed infrastructure for digital technologies.
-In 2021, 80 percent of Malaysia’s population were active internet users (27.4 million), and mobile phone penetration was high (84.2 percent).
-As of January 2021, there were 28 million social media users and 39.99 million mobile connections in Malaysia.
+The Malaysian e-commerce market looked to grow by 20% in 2022 alone.
+This growth in ecommerce has been coupled with a growing consumer preference for online shopping, and availability of customized payment options in recent years.
+In 2022, 89.6% percent of Malaysia’s population were active internet users (29.55 million)), and mobile connections in Malaysia were equivalent to 127.7 percent of the total population in January 2022.
+As of January 2022, there were 30.25 million social media users and 42.11 million mobile connections in Malaysia.

 Government Initiatives